syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Buil-in font family

-The following table, lists the default font name and width of the `FontName` dropdown and available list of font names.
+The following table lists the default font name and width of the `FontName` dropdown and the available list of font names.

 | Default Key | Default Value |
 |-----|--------------------------------------|